 Titcomb's is pleased to present Patrick Spero to talk about his new book, Frontier Rebels: The Fight for Independence in the American West, 1765-1776 on April 18 at 6:30 pm.
 In the book, he analyzes the crucial role of settler attitudes toward Native Americans in sparking the American Revolution.

 Patrick Spero is the Librarian and Director of the American Philosophical Society Library in Philadelphia.
 As a scholar of early American history, Dr. Spero specializes in the era of the American Revolution.
 He has published over a dozen essays and reviews on the topic.
-His is the author of Frontier Rebels: The Fight for Independence in the American West, 1765-1776 (Norton, 2018), of Frontier Country: The Politics of War in Early Pennsylvania and The American Revolution Reborn: New Perspectives for the Twenty-First Century, an edited anthology also from Penn Press.
-For more information on Dr. Spero’s work, please see his CV or visit his Amazon author’s page.
+He is also the author of Frontier Country: The Politics of War in Early Pennsylvania and The American Revolution Reborn: New Perspectives for the Twenty-First Century, an edited anthology from Penn Press.

 Prior to his appointment at the American Philosophical Society, Dr. Spero taught at Williams College where he served on the faculty of the History and Leadership Studies Department and received recognition for his integration of new technology in the classroom.
 Dr. Spero has also held the position of Historian at the David Library of the Revolution and served on their Board of Trustees.
 He currently serves on the board of the Abraham Lincoln Foundation and the Consortium for the History of Science, Technology, and Medicine, the Council of the McNeil Center for Early American Studies at the University of Pennsylvania, the Cabinet of George Washington’s Presidential Library at Mount Vernon, and on the Academic Advisory Board of Benjamin Franklin’s House in London.